-- Workplace violence – a conflict that escalates into physical or verbal violence.
-Workers in sectors such as hospitality, retail, travel, leisure and health are also at risk of violence from customers, including aggression, verbal and physical abuse.
+- Workplace violence– a conflict that escalates into physical or verbal violence.
+Workers in sectors such as hospitality, retail, travel, leisure, and health are also at risk of violence from customers, including aggression, verbal and physical abuse.
+Worryingly, conflict can lead to violence in the workplace.
+There were 688,000 reports of violence at work in 2019/20 according to the Health and Safety Executive.

 Conflict at work is commonplace.
 According to CIPD Managing Conflict in the Modern Workplace, a quarter of employees claim that conflict is prominent in their workplace, with just over one-third of employees experiencing interpersonal conflict in the previous 12 months.

-Employees are also concerned about how an organisation handles workplace conflict.
+Employees are also concerned about the ways in which organisations are managing conflict in the workplace.
 Around one-quarter of employees feel that issues such as bullying are not taken seriously or are ignored by their managers.
-Worryingly, conflict can lead to violence – there were over 700,000 reports of violence at work in 2018/19 according to the Health and Safety Executive.

 Sources of workplace conflict can include: